RLY: Members

+Luena Martinez was born in East Finchley, England.
+In 2016, Martinez auditioned for the thirteenth series of The X Factor, where she made it to the six chair challenge, but failed to proceed further.
+She attended SoundSkool in Enfield.
+Her departure from the band was announced on 9 August 2022; she later adopted the stage name FranQi, and joined KYNO and Loud LDN.

-Halle Williams (born 1 November 2000) was born in Cambridge.
+Halle Williams was born in Cambridge, England.
 Williams is a trained dancer, having studied dance and musical theatre at Urdang Academy.

-Virginia Hampson (born 11 October 2002) was born in Chelmsford.
+Virginia Hampson was born in Chelmsford, England.
 Hampson has no formal vocal training.
 Upon her initial audition for The X Factor: The Band, she was told to audition again, at a later point in the day.
 At the second audition round, she was cut from the band; Nicole Scherzinger called her three days later and added her to the band.

-Kellimarie Willis (born 27 October 2002) was born in Coventry.
-In 2017, Willis competed in the second series of Got What It Takes? winning a sing-off and advanced to the semi final, at the age of 13.
+Kellimarie Willis was born in Coventry, England.
+In 2017, Willis competed in the second series of Got What It Takes? winning a sing-off and advanced to the semi-final, at the age of 13.
 Willis is studying songwriting in Birmingham.

-Jess Folley (born 11 May 2003) was born in Essex.
+Jess Folley was born in Essex, England.
 In 2017, Folley won the first series of The Voice Kids.

-Kyra West was announced as a new member in January 2023; she had previously been a semi-finalist on the 2017 series of Got What It Takes?.
+Kyra West was born in London, England. was announced as a new member in January 2023; she had previously been a semi-finalist on the 2017 series of Got What It Takes?.